How To Handle Disrespectful Students

 Enforcing your classroom rules—which should include a rule specifically for disrespectful behavior—with an attitude of indifference strengthens your authority and your classroom management effectiveness.

 Let your classroom management plan do its job.
-Relying upon yourself and your words, besides being ineffective, is stressful.
-Send the message that being respectful is not a choice in your classroom and that anyone who engages in disrespectful behavior will be held accountable.
+Relying on yourself and your words, besides being ineffective, is stressful.
+Send the message that being respectful is not a choice in your classroom and that anyone who engages in disrespect will be held accountable.

 However, if your first consequence upon a student breaking a rule is a warning, then this isn’t a strong enough response to disrespect.

 Your students must be made aware that there are circumstances that are up to the discretion of the teacher.
-Therefore, this exception must be part of your classroom management plan and posted on your classroom wall.
+Therefore, this exception must be part of your classroom management plan.

 Handling disrespectful students with calmness and dispassion will decrease the likelihood of it happening again.
 But there are other things you to do to create an atmosphere of respect in your classroom.
-For example:
+What follows are four guidelines proven to work.

-2. You must be respectful, exceedingly so, in all of your interactions.
+You must be respectful, exceedingly so, in all of your interactions.
 I know you’ve heard it before, but saying please and thank you works.
-For your students to get the message, you need to use exaggerated politeness (though never obsequiousness) in front of them.
+For your students to get the message, you need to use exaggerated politeness in front of them.

-3. Gain your students respect by doing exactly what you say you will do and having your words congruent with your actions.
-If you require your students to keep their desks clean and neatly organized, but you don’t keep yours that way, your students will notice.
-They clue in to little discrepancies like this.
+Gain your students respect by doing exactly what you say and having your words congruent with your actions.
+If you require your students to keep their desks clean and neatly organized, but you don’t keep yours that way, then your students will notice.
 They glean more about who you are from what you do than for what you say.

-4. Stop telling your students how you expect them to behave and instead show them how.
-Model what respect looks like (for specifics about effective modeling, check out this previous article) and role-play how to give it.
+Stop telling your students how you expect them to behave and instead show them how.
+Model what respect looks like and role-play how to give it.
 Teach respect like you would any other subject area.

 Excellent article.
 I am a JROTC instructor and I have been teaching for 10 years.
 I sort of didn’t mind having the title “bad cop.”
 I have changed my style immensely over the years and this great article validated that the”bad cop” approach is not always as effective.